simpledotorg/dhis2-hypertension-package/doc/installation_guide.md

 ##### Working Lists

 Due to an error encountered during the import process using the import/export application, it was not possible to include the working lists in the JSON file.
 As a result, users need to create these working lists manually through the user interface.
 This section provides guidance on creating the necessary working lists based on their JSON equivalents.
+If you have access to the database, you can actually create them using the SQL script [here](https://github.com/simpledotorg/dhis2-hypertension-package/blob/main/scripts/create_overdue_working_lists.sql)

 Please create the following working lists: